-Robert Simms is a Member of the Legislative Council in the Parliament of South Australia and Co-Leader of the South Australian Greens.
+Robert Simms is a Member of the Legislative Council in the Parliament of South Australia.

 Over the past decade Robert has been a passionate advocate for progressive values and South Australian communities at every level of government.
 Prior to entering state parliament Robert served as a Senator for South Australia and a City of Adelaide Area Councillor, before succeeding long-serving Greens MLC Mark Parnell in May 2021.
 He was re-elected for an 8 year term at the March 2022 state election.